-- 40-MHz HCS08 CPU (central processor unit) - 20-MHz internal bus frequency - HC08 instruction set with added BGND instruction - Background debugging system - Breakpoint capability to allow single breakpoint setting during in-circuit debugging (plus two more breakpoints in on-chip debug module) - Debug module containing two comparators and nine trigger modes.
+- · Background debugging system - Breakpoint capability to allow single breakpoint setting during in-circuit debugging (plus two more breakpoints in on-chip debug module) - On-chip in-circuit emulator (ICE) Debug module containing two comparators and nine trigger modes.
 Eight deep FIFO for storing change-of-flow addresses and event-only data.
-Debug module supports both tag and force breakpoints. - Support for up to 32 interrupt/reset sources
+Supports both tag and force breakpoints. - Support for up to 32 interrupt/reset sources